Architecture

 han-solo-db PostgreSQL 16 + pgvector on Render.
 Stores everything — Letta agents, memory blocks, archival passages, conversation history.
 The source of truth for all of Ren's memory. $7/mo

-han-solo-letta Letta v0.16.7 on Render.
+han-solo-letta Letta v0.16.8 on Render.
 The AI memory runtime — manages Ren as a MemGPT agent, handles tool calls, conversation storage, and memory compression.
 Ren's brain lives here. $7/mo

 han-solo-mcp FastMCP server on Render.
-The bridge between Claude Code and Letta — 15 tools for reading/writing Ren's memory, plus the chat UI and REST API.
+The bridge between Claude Code and Letta — 67 tools covering memory, portraits, signals, T4 project data, notecards, search, and session briefs.
+Also serves the chat UI, workspace, and REST API.
 Deployed from GitHub on every push. $7/mo

-Anthropic API Claude Haiku 4.5 — the model powering Ren's responses.
+Google AI API Gemini 2.5 Flash (BYOK via Google AI) — the model powering Ren's responses.
 Every message you send hits this API.
-Pay-per-token, billed separately from the Claude Pro subscription. ~$0.003–0.01/message
+Pay-per-token, billed separately from the Claude Pro subscription.
+Variable

 Voyage AI Embedding model (voyage-3, 1024-dim) for archival memory search.
 When Ren searches her memory, Voyage converts the query to a vector and finds semantically similar passages.
 Minimal